You don’t have to be a snob to appreciate and love great whisky.

 Whisky Marketing School is a partner with Wizard Academy in South Austin, TX.
 We hold our classes every 6 months on the beautiful grounds located about 20 minutes south of Downtown Austin.
-Our full Master Level Certification requires 5 courses taken across a minimum of two years.
-It was founded in 2015 by Daniel Whittington (Vice Chancellor of Wizard Academy) and Tom Fischer (founder of Bourbonblog.com).
+Our full Level 5 Certification requires 5 courses taken across a minimum of two and a half years.
+It was founded in 2015.

 Please refer to our Error Message Reference.